prvdmwrong/prvdmwrong/README.md

 - Uses dependency injection for cleaner code organization
 - Extendable through the modding API
 - Non-intrusive lifecycle events for flexibility
-- Designed for clarity with syntax inspired by Rust
+- Designed for clarity

 Sparked your interest?
 [Get going in minutes with our on-rails tutorial](https://team-fireworks.github.io/ohmyprvd/latest/tutorials/).

 > **Warning:** Oh My Prvd is in early development.
-Portions of the API may
+Portions of the API may be
-> break, be changed, or outright deleted.
-There will be dragons.
+> nonexistent, be broken, be changed, or be outright deleted.
+There will be
+> dragons.

 ## Code Sample